Table Of Contents

 Credit: Oracle’s Security in the Age of AI Report

 It makes sense, considering they also cited human error as the most significant threat to security.
-The cloud supports automation, which reduces the risk of human errors that cause security breaches.
+The cloud supports automation, which reduces the risk of human errors that can lead to security breaches.

 Credit: Oracle

-Cloud-based solutions support business resilience best practices such as remote working, pivoting to a new business model, and disaster recovery.
+Cloud-based solutions support best practices for business resilience, such as remote working, pivoting to a new business model, and disaster recovery.

 For example, Aberdeen found that cloud-based businesses could resolve disaster recovery issues in just 2.1 hours, as opposed to 8 hours for businesses that didn’t use cloud services.